dagger/dagger/DEMO.md

 1. Ensure `dagger-buildkitd` is running (quickly invoke dagger if needed)
 1. Ensure that packages are already cached so that you don't have to wait a long time at the first command for various yarn packages to download
-   - TODO: add a command for doing this (`cloak import -f dagger.yaml`?)
+   - TODO: add a command for doing this (`cloak import -c dagger.yaml`?)
 1. Export `NETLIFY_AUTH_TOKEN` env

 ## 1. Background